Published by Carl Hedinger. Last Updated on February 27, 2024.

 - The Fayetteville metropolitan area is estimated to hold roughly 530,000 people.
 That is the largest in Southeastern North Carolina.

-- Fort Bragg is responsible for a good portion of the city’s population, as one of the world’s largest military bases.
+- Fort Liberty is responsible for a good portion of the city’s population, as one of the world’s largest military bases.

 - Fayetteville occupies 150 square miles, with all but 2 miles of that on land.